-- Gas operating revenues and the corresponding expenses both increased by \$208,069,691, primarily due to increases in natural gas commodity prices and increases in quantities sold to both members and customers. - FGU began providing special services to its members during fiscal year 2014.
+- Gas operating revenues and the corresponding expenses both decreased by \$55,396,784, primarily due to decrease in natural gas commodity prices. - FGU began providing special services to its members during fiscal year 2014.
 Member Special Services revenues and expenses include costs associated with managing member specific projects.
-During fiscal year 2022, FGU was managing special projects for members that resulted in revenues and expenses of \$773,741, an increase of \$706,490 over the prior fiscal year. - FGU's total change in net position in fiscal year 2022 was a decrease of \$160,107 as compared to an increase of \$482,463 in fiscal year 2021 from storage arbitrage transactions that occurred in fiscal years 2020 and 2021.
-The budget for fiscal year 2022 projected that FGU's net assets would decrease by \$461,460 but primarily due to net savings realized in the administrative and general expenses and increase in interest income, a net decrease of \$160,107 resulted.
+During fiscal year 2024, FGU was managing special projects for members that resulted in revenues and expenses of \$2,511, a decrease of \$1,122,525 over the prior fiscal year. - Service Charge and Other Revenues increased by \$834,582, primarily due to increases of \$500,907 in Prepays and Industrial Discounts and \$703,120 in Service Charge Revenue while Miscellaneous Fees decreased by \$164,709 (of which \$169,120 was Project Management Fees) and Recovery Revenues decreased by \$220,043. - FGU's total change in net position in fiscal year 2024 was an increase of \$538,945 as compared to an increase of \$467,443 in fiscal year 2023.
+The budget for fiscal year 2024 projected that FGU's net assets would increase by \$60,000 but primarily due to unbudgeted revenues occurring and net savings realized in the administrative and general expenses, a net increase of \$538,945 resulted.
 As discussed in the "Overview of the Financial Statements" section above, FGU does not generally accumulate or expend significant amounts of net position.
-FGU establishes its service charges based on revenue and equity requirements.